matjon/em3371-controller/README.md

 A good guide on weather station sensor placement can be found at
         https://www.wunderground.com/pws/installation-guide

+The wireless sensor really cannot be put anywhere where it receives sunlight - it is black and heats up much in this case.
+It reported temperature up to 28°C in winter.

 ## Compilation for DD-WRT

 It is necessary to use a toolchain that links code with the C library used in the DD-WRT build,